 Bad eating habits are something I’m not proud of, as I do indulge in a lot of sweets and process foods.
 I am a cake addict and obsessed over them so much so; I enjoy a slice or two once a day.
 It is a bad habit I am trying to manage, so don’t judge me too harshly.

 But on a serious note, when your body doesn’t get enough vitamins and minerals, you can experience hair loss.
 Therefore, make sure you eat your vegetables and fruits to keep your hair healthy.
-For additional help, hair gummies or tablet can give you that boost of hair growth.
+For additional help, hair gummies or tablets like Revita hair growth supplements can give your hair that extra boost.

 Essential Oils To Prevent Breakage